hitman401/Safe-Addon/README.md

   Execute `jpm xpi` to get the @safe_adon.xpi file

 ## Installing on firefox
-     1. Go to tools > Add-ons (ctrl + shift + A).
+     1. Go to tools > Add-ons.
 At the top right corner there will ba a settings icon.
         Clicking on the settings icon will show an option `Import Add-on from File`, select the XPI from the local machine

      2. Another means to install.